 Sept.
-29 — Soap & Bones: A Benefit for History Cambridge
+29 Soap & Bones Recap: A Benefit for History Cambridge

 Thu September 29, 2022

-A short presentation by Charles Sullivan, Cambridge Historical Commission, will explore the area of CPort known as “Greasy Village” and the unique history of this part of the city.
+The event included a short presentation by Charles Sullivan, Cambridge Historical Commission, who explored the area of CPort known as “Greasy Village” and the unique history of this part of the city.

 Why Soap & Bones?